 Rough skincare products expiration dates

-Face and eye moisturizers: a simple, basic moisturizer that doesn’t contain any antioxidants, retinoids or sunscreen ingredients, and is packaged in an opaque tube or bottle, can last up to 18 months.
+A simple, basic moisturizer without antioxidants, retinoids or sunscreen ingredients can last up to 18 months.

 5 signs your skincare product has gone bad

 Ok, these are the general rules.
 But, how can we tell if something has gone bad before its time?
 Here are 5 tell-tale signs to look out for:

 Skincare products are sensitive to light.
 If it has taken on a yellowish or brown colour, it’s time to toss it.